Web Design

 4. Visual Design & Production

-I translated the sketches into a final Webflow build, focusing on:
+I translated sketches into a final Webflow build, focusing on:

 The result is a clean, atmospheric long-scroll website with immersive pacing.